 The world remains gripped by a pandemic; an unseen, but very present coronavirus has caused us to rethink a lot of things: how we work, how we spend time, how we show respect and communicate.
 I’ve been sitting on a fun anecdote (from a German news site) for a while, and thought these dark days are as good a time as any to share.
-So coming up: the story of a giant Jesus Christ and the two German monks, in this short episode of Faith Full.
+So coming up: the story of a giant Jesus Christ balloon and the two German monks, in this short episode of Faith Full.

-During the 2018 festival, just before 8 p.m., balloon pilot Uwe Storkan faced tough winds from a mountain pass, and he had to set down.
+In 2018, just before 8 p.m., balloon pilot Uwe Storkan faced tough winds from a mountain pass, and he had to set down.
 He found an open field, which happened to be on the grounds of a Benedictine Abbey, Koenigsmuenster.

 Maybe he had more than one thought, but he ran out to make sure the sheep were safe.
 They were, and Isidor helped the pilot secure the balloon.